Behavior¶

 }

-plots the state machine implemting the match of abc
+plots the state machine implemting the match of abc into the file

-flag is given, then the \plot
+MINE.dot.
+If the f flag is given, then the \plot command

 expects a file name followed by an expression to plot.
 For example,